Skip To Main Content

 For the uninitiated, it may seem as though there’s only one way to make tea: add hot water and wait.
 But for tea lovers who appreciate the flavor profile of a perfectly steeped cup, the details are everything.
 Read on for a primer on tea preparation, from an overview of tea varieties to step-by-step instructions, along with a guide to popular tea accessories and how to use them.

 Tea can be organized into five varieties: black, green, white, herbal, or oolong.
 These distinctions are based on both the source and the process through which the leaves were dried, rolled, oxidized and otherwise prepared for consumption.
-All tea is made from the camellia sinensis plant except for herbal tea, which is technically called a tisane rather than a tea.
+All tea is made from the camellia sinensis plant except for herbal tea, which is technically called a "tisane" rather than a tea.
 White tea is made from young leaves, which are typically heated by steam, oxidized, and dried, while green tea is scalded before rolling and drying.
 Black tea is typically made from mature leaves, which are fermented or oxidized without steam before drying, and oolong tea goes through a similar process to black tea, but with less time for oxidation.

 Many teas are blended with flowers, leaves, spices, roots, and other flavorings, opening up a beautiful range of notes and fragrances.
 As a result, the world of tea is wide and varied, with nearly infinite combinations to try.
+To bring out optimal flavor in your tea, it’s important to follow several key steps:

 HOW TO MAKE HOT TEA